 All components are built with open source software to ensure low development and implementation costs.
 Open source software is computer software available in source code form for which the source code and certain other rights normally reserved for copyright holders are provided under a software license that permits users to study, change, and improve it.

 Open source software used in Terratruth includes:

 - Django Web Development Framework

 - Postgres/PostGIS relational database

 - ExtJS – User interface widgets

-- The Northeast Superior Forest Community in Ontario has confirmed their interest in deploying Terratruth as part of their efforts to improve visualization of data, and support their alternative forest management processes.
+- The Northeast Superior Forest Community in Ontario deployed Terratruth as part of their efforts to improve visualization of data, and support their alternative forest management processes.